How Women Give

 city in the country.
 What a perfect time and place to launch the

-the Women's Leadership and Philanthropy Council.
+the Women's Leadership and Philanthropy Initiative.

 The latest news of leadership and accomplishments of University of Memphis students,